-Growing consciousness for sustainability among consumers and society is increasingly putting pressure on retail, grocery and fashion companies.
-Developing a joint sustainability strategy for the industry as a whole is needed in order to address the key challenges and achieve long-term success.
+Growing consciousness for sustainability among consumers and society is increasingly putting pressure on retail, FMCG, grocery and fashion companies.
+Developing a joint sustainability strategy for the industry as a whole and integrating ESG into the business strategy is needed in order to address the key challenges and achieve long-term success.

 Although it is the hot topic in the transport and logistics industry at the moment, many companies still react defensively towards sustainability.
 In order to provide climate-, environmentally-, and socially-compatible transport solutions as well as robust transport chains that contribute to flatten the climate curve, we support our clients in developing their sustainability strategy in five steps.